Monica Wehby: Primary results

-The Oregon state primary was set to take place Tuesday May 21 as Webhy faced Representative Jason Conger.
-Conger had criticized Webhy for being insufficiently conservative and for her lack of political experience.
-Webhy ran on a platform that focused on introducing legislation that would help Oregonians get back to work and foster small business growth.
+The Oregon state primary was set to take place Tuesday May 21 as Wehby faced Representative Jason Conger.
+Conger had criticized Wehby for being insufficiently conservative and for her lack of political experience.
+Wehby ran on a platform that focused on introducing legislation that would help Oregonians get back to work and foster small business growth.

-Webhy received an endorsement by Ben Carson, retired surgeon, conservative activist and the 17th United States Secretary of Housing and Urban Development.
-Additionally, Webhy received an endorsement from Newt Gingrich, and former presidential candidate Mitt Romney.
+Wehby received an endorsement by Ben Carson, retired surgeon, conservative activist and the 17th United States Secretary of Housing and Urban Development.
+Additionally, Wehby received an endorsement from Newt Gingrich, and former presidential candidate Mitt Romney.

 In Oregon, all elections are conducted by postal voting.
 Ballots for the primary election were mailed to registered Republicans on April 30, with the deadline for returning them May 20.
 Wehby won the election by 134,627 votes (49.96%) to Conger's 101,401 (37.63%).
 Information technology consultant and perennial candidate Mark Callahan received 18,220 votes (6.76% of the total).
-Former Chairwoman of the Linn County Republican Party and candidate for Mayor of Albany in 2010 Jo Rae Perkins received 7,602 votes (2.82% of the total) and Tim Crawley received 6,566 votes (2.44%), with 1,027 write-in votes (0.38%).
+Former chairwoman of the Linn County Republican Party and candidate for Mayor of Albany in 2010 Jo Rae Perkins received 7,602 votes (2.82% of the total) and Tim Crawley received 6,566 votes (2.44%), with 1,027 write-in votes (0.38%).

-Conger declined to endorse Webhy immediately after the election results were published, expressing frustration with what he perceived as the NRSC’s preference for her.
+Conger declined to endorse Wehby immediately after the election results were published, expressing frustration with what he perceived as the NRSC’s preference for her.

 In her victory speech, Wehby thanked Republican voters and claimed that "people were tired of the democrat's dirty tricks".
 She ended the speech by reciting her campaign slogan: "Keep your doctor, change your senator."